 One aspect of the Obama Administration's upgrading its relationship with Vietnam involves forming partnerships in multilateral fora.
-One such group, created in 2009, is the Lower Mekong Initiative (LMI), comprised of the United States and the lower Mekong countries, excluding Burma (i.e. Vietnam, Cambodia, Laos, and Thailand).
-Burma is expected to join in July 2012.
-The LMI's broad agenda is to foster cooperation and capacity building among the four Southeast Asian participants in the areas of education, health, environment, and infrastructure.
+One such group, created in 2009, is the Lower Mekong Initiative (LMI), comprised of the United States and the lower Mekong countries (i.e. Burma/Myanmar, Cambodia, Laos, Thailand, and Vietnam).
+The LMI's broad agenda is to foster cooperation and capacity building among the five Southeast Asian participants in the areas of education, health, environment, and infrastructure.
+The State Department describes the initiative as "the primary U.S.-led platform for advancing Mekong sub-regional integration" and boosting development among Cambodia, Laos, Thailand, and Vietnam (Burma joined the LMI in 2012).15 LMI priority areas include education, the environment, health, regional infrastructure, and women's issues.
+Another motivation for the LMI is to monitor and coordinate responses to the construction of dams-particularly but not exclusively those being built in China-and other projects on the upper portions of the Mekong that are affecting the downriver countries.16 Foreign ministers from participating countries have held five meetings, the last during Secretary Clinton's July 2012 visit to Cambodia to participate in the ASEAN Regional Forum meeting.